Hornbill-Docs/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 ## Superscript / Subscript

 Subscript and superscript are "inline" styles used normally for technical documentation.
-It's generally a bad idea to use these for creating smaller text items, like notes under images and so on; this should really only be used in a context that requires subscript/superscript for technical accuracy for things like formulas etc.
+As a best practice, use these styles only in a context that requires subscript/superscript for technical accuracy (e.g. for formulas) and NOT for creating smaller text items, such as notes under images and so on.

 To get superscript or subscript we are using the in-line HTML feature of the markdown processor: